 Have you ever had a burning desire to do something that others deemed impossible?
 We’ve all heard it before: You’re crazy; there’s no way anyone can do that; get real; and stop dreaming.

 Who would have thought 100 years ago that human flight was possible?
+Now we are doing the impossible every day.
 Running a mile under four minutes was considered physically impossible until Roger Banister did it in 1954, and many others have done this since then.
 Prior to the ’60s, no one ever thought we would land on the moon.
 The list goes on and on.

 There are steps you can take to achieve the impossible–or at least, what others think is impossible.